She Is His Only Need

-"She Is His Only Need" is a song written by Dave Loggins, and performed by American country music artist Wynonna.
+"She Is His Only Need" is a song written by Dave Loggins, and recorded by American country music artist Wynonna Judd.
 It was Wynonna's first solo single, after spending nine years alongside her mother, Naomi Judd, as The Judds.
 It was released in January 1992 as the first single from Wynonna's self-titled debut album.
 The song was her first Number One hit on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.

 Content

 The song is a country pop ballad that chronicles the life of two characters.
 The first is a loner, named Billy, who is reluctant to leave southern Arizona, until he meets the song's other character, a woman named Bonnie.
-Throughout the first verse, he befriends Bonnie and eventually marries her.
+In the first verse, he befriends Bonnie and eventually marries her.
 According to the chorus, his love for her drives him to work overtime in order to buy her things that he knew she wanted because "she is his only need".
 The second verse follows their marriage as they have two children who grow up and move away from home.
 Even as the couple become elderly, the love continues to drive him to go out of his way to buy her things that he has heard her mention she wanted.